rgs1690/rgs-you-do-react/README.md

 # YOU DO  [![Netlify Status](https://api.netlify.com/api/v1/badges/72b5583d-a25a-4877-aa83-91cc3eafb9c1/deploy-status)](https://app.netlify.com/sites/rgs-you-do/deploys)

-YOU DO is an application is a virtual to-do list that keeps track of anything and everything you need to get done!
+YOU DO is a virtual to-do list that keeps track of anything and everything you need to get done!

 [View App](rgs-you-do.netlify.app)